 When my boys were young, like most children they developed the practice of wanting to share their new experiences.
-Be it drawing, riding a bike, climbing trees or skate boarding….
+Be it drawing, riding a bike, climbing trees or skateboarding….
 They wanted their Dad and I to share in their newfound experience.

 In a way they were saying, “I’m here, I exist, I want to be seen and heard… I want to experience being experienced by you.”
-And as human beings, we never quite lose that.
+And as human beings, we never really lose that.
 Because we actually grow from the experience of being experienced.

 We might be more sophisticated about how we do it or say it, but ultimately we want to let the world know that we are here and that we matter.

 If we are promoting a product or service and are asking for people’s money or precious time — we must first see and value who they are.
 We need to know them as well as we know our self, as well as we know our family and friends.